Your first time in Shenzhen. Everything you need.

 China is cashlessSet up before you fly

-The local currency is the Chinese Yuan (CNY / RMB).
-Cash is rarely used.
-Two apps handle almost every transaction:
+The local currency is the Chinese Yuan (CNY/RMB).
+Cash is rare.
+Two apps handle almost everything:

 ATMs